hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ### 2.2.1. **Start call-trace for the session**
-A call trace can be started uisng predefined script to check the operation on MAG1 and MAG2 once the session is started
+A call trace is started using the customized md-cli command A:admin@MAG1# show ct-ipoe .
+The debug output is automatically routed to your current session as seen below.

 ```bash
 A:admin@MAG1# show ct-pppoe